 Daniel moved to Lavonia from Knoxville, Tennessee in 2006 to accept the position of VP/General Manager of 92.1 WLHR “Lake Hartwell Radio.”
 A 1998 graduate of the University of Tennessee at Knoxville, Daniel majored in broadcasting with a double minor in history and political science.

 Daniel has had a passion for radio practically since birth, and he has never wavered in his determination to learn every aspect of the business so he can one day achieve his dream of owning one or more of his own stations.
 He officially began his career in radio December 20, 1994 as a deejay working at the University of Tennesse campus radio station, WUTK-FM.
 As Daniel says, “It was simple.
 All of the regular student jocks went home for Christmas break.
 The program director needed somebody to fill in, and I was just about the only person willing to do it.
 The rest is history.”

 His dedication shows: Daniel won the 2008 Georgia-Carolina Radiocasting “Radiocaster of the Year” Award for excellence in station format and delivery.
 Daniel lead the station to win a Merit Award from the Georgia Association of Broadcasters for “best commercial” in a small market in 2010.
 In 2011, under Daniel’s leadership, WLHR-FM won a GABBY award, 2 Merit Awards, and the highly-coveted Small Market Station of the Year Award from the Georgia Association of Broadcasters for the entire state of Georgia.

 Daniel has served on the Lavonia Chamber of Commerce Board of Directors.
-He currently serves on the Board of Directors for the Franklin County United Way and the Lavonia Downtown Development Authority, and Franklin County Chamber of Commerce, and the Franklin County Chamber of Commerce.
+He currently serves on the Board of Directors for the Franklin County United Way, the Lavonia Downtown Development Authority, and Franklin County Chamber of Commerce, and the Franklin County Chamber of Commerce.